 Iran has so far insisted that it is enriching uranium for peaceful purposes including cancer treatment.

-- Crude oil prices down in Asia as hurricane threatens US coast Read more
+- Crude oil mixed in Asia on US fiscal cliff worries Read more

 - Oil & gas bids lose steam as big firms like RIL, BP fight shy Read more

 - Iran woos Indian refiners to drive oil sales in cut-throat market Read more